HMS Tyne (1814): Royal Navy

 At 1:30p.m.
 Zaragozana anchored with her broadside facing the entrance to the harbour.
 Captain Arogonez had also landed some of his men, armed with small arms, who took up position in the trees close to the shore of the harbour.
 Walcott decided to send in four boats from his ships to attack the schooner.
 He took command of the boats, which held 47 men in all.
 At 3pm the boats were within gunshot of Zaragozana, which opened fire, as did the men on shore.
 It took about three-quarters of an hour for the British boats to reach Zaragozana, having endured the fire from the schooner and shore all the way.
 As the British boarded Zaragozana, some of the pirates fled ashore.
 Even so, the British took 29 prisoners, including Arogonez.

 British casualties amounted to one man killed and five wounded.
 The pirates lost 10 men killed and 15 wounded.
 Troops that the Governor of Baracoa had sent captured 16 pirates that had escaped to shore.
 The British took their prisoners with them to Port Royal.
 There Arogonez and 23 of the pirates were tried and hanged.
 Walcott also reported that the Governor of Baracoa had stated that he would deal with the men his troops had captured.

 Zaragonaza, of 120 tons (bm), was armed with one long 18-pounder gun on a pivot mound, four long 9-pounder guns, and eight swivel guns.
 The Royal Navy took her into service as the 4-gun schooner HMS Renegade, which it sold in 1826.

-In May Walcott invalided back to England and Commander John Walker Roberts replaced him.
-On 16 June Roberts received promotion to post captain.
+In May Walcott invalided back to England and Commander John Walter Roberts replaced him.
+On 16 June, Roberts received promotion to post captain.

 On 6 July 1823 HMS Lion and Union, and boats of Tyne captured a pirate felucca.

 On 23 December Captain Roberts sailed Tyne for England.
 He was carrying 500,000 dollars and a quantity of cochineal for some merchants.

 Disposal: The "Principal Officers and Commissioners of His Majesty's Navy" offered "Tyne, of 26 guns and 446 tons", "Lying at Portsmouth" for sale on 27 January 1825.
 Robert Pitman purchased Tyne there on the 27th for £1,280.

 Court Martial: On 16 July 1825 a court martial rendered a verdict on Lieutenant James Campbell, of Tyne.
 On 31 March 1823 he had commanded her pinnace during the attack on Saragozana.
 He had been charged with one count of disobeying Walcott's orders by not using "all possible endeavours" in the attack, and one count of cowardice.
 The court martial acquitted Campbell of the charge of cowardice, but did find him guilty of not using all possible endeavours and sentenced him to be put at the bottom of the list of lieutenants for two years.